brugr9/UEPluginIntegrationTool/README.md

 ## Description

-This plug-in enables asynchronous, broker-less messaging using NNG&trade; Next generation of nanomsg&trade; software from the Blueprint visual scripting system.
+This plug-in enables asynchronous, broker-less messaging using *NNG&trade; next generation of nanomsg&trade;* software from the Blueprint visual scripting system.

 The delivered assets provide transporting messages over a network and can be used in games to enable direct machine-to-machine communication, internet of things integration, or interaction with, e.g., an enterprise service bus or an event bus/broker resp.
 Another use case could be data streaming or instant messaging from a game or into a game.